AbdElRahmanAshraf99/Documents/HTTPQuestions.md

 <summary>Answer</summary>

 1. HTTPS
    - It is the secure version of HTTP, which communications between client and server are encrypted using TLS (Transport Layer Security).
    - It uses SSL/TLS to encrypt data before it's sent over the network, it can't be read by unauthorized parties.

 2. HSTS

    - It is a security policy mechanism that helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.
    - The server sets an HSTS policy in the browser through a response header, which forces the browser to only interact with the server over HTTPS for a specified period.

 3. Secure HTTP Headers

    - Content Security Policy (CSP)
+     - allows you to restrict the sources from which the browser can load resources.
+     - helps prevent XSS attacks by specifying which content is allowed to execute on a webpage.
+   - X-Content-Type Options
-  - prevents a wide range
+     - prevents browsers from MIME-sniffing a response away from the declared content-type.
+     - reduces the risk of certain types of attacks like XSS attacks.
+   - X-Frame Options
+     - controls whether a browser should be allowed to render a page in a `<iframe>`, `<frame>`, `<object>`, or `<embed>` tag.
+     - helps to prevent clickjacking attacks.

+4. Authentication and Authorization

+   - OAuth
+     - is an open standard for access delegation, commonly used as a way to grant applications limited access to user information without exposing passwords.
+   - JWT (JSON Web Token)
+     - is a compact,URL-safe means of representing claims to be transferred between two parties often used for authentication and information exchange.
+   - Basic and Digest Authentication
+     - Basic sends user credentials in an encoded form, while Digest sends a hashed version of credentials.

+5. Secure Cookies

+   - Secure Attribute
+     - ensures that cookies are only sent over HTTPS connections.
+   - HTTPOnly Attribute
+     - prevents client-side scripting from accessing the cookies, mitigating XSS attacks.
+   - SameSite Attribute
+     - prevents the browser from sending the cookies along with cross-site requests, helping to protect against CSRF attacks.

+6. Data Encryption

+   - End-to-End Encryption
+   - Database Encryption

+7. Web Applications Firewall
+   - It protects web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
 </details>